(edited in January 2025)

 Unlike topics like science and technology, human nature does not rapidly evolve.

-So if you want to learn about aspects of life like relationships, ethics and morality, or finding purpose, it’s wiser to learn from sources that have remained relevant over large periods of time before turning to recently published books.
+So, if you want to learn about aspects of life such as relationships, ethics and morality, or finding purpose, it’s better to turn to sources that have remained relevant over long periods of time rather than modern works.

 While that’s logical, it’s not what most people do.